nemo984/chess-cli/README.md

 # chess-cli
-chess-cli is a cli for playing chess against an uci compatible engine written in go
+chess-cli is a cli for playing chess against an [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) compatible engine written in go

 > Note: Chess pieces are in unicode, so the color may seem swapped.
 # Table of Contents